-Name of Facility: Double Eagle II Airport (DEII) Street: 7401 Atrisco Vista Boulevard NW City: Albuquerque State: NM ZIP Code: 87121 County or Similar Subdivision: Bernalillo County Permit Tracking Number: NMR053025 (all other operators have their own Permit Tracking Number refer to Table 2 ) (if covered under a previous permit refer to Table 2 ) Latitude/Longitude (Use one of three possible form nats, and specify method) Latitude: Longitude: 1. $\underline{35} \underline{^{\circ}} \underline{08} \underline{^{\circ}} \underline{42}$ " N (degrees, minutes, seconds) 1. $\underline{106}$ $\underline{^{\circ}}$ $\underline{47}$ ' $\underline{40}$ " W (degrees, minutes, seconds) 2 o ' N (degrees, minutes, decimal) 2. $\underline{}^{\circ}$ . $\underline{}'$ W (degrees, minutes, decimal) 3 o N (decimal) 3 o W (decimal) Method for determining latitude/longitude (check one): USGS topographic map (specify scale: ) ☑ Other (please specify): Double Eagle II Airport S Survey Is the facility located in Indian Country? es 🔀 No If yes, name of Reservation, or if not part of a Reser vation, indicate "not applicable."
-Is this facility considered a Federal Facility? ☐ Yes Estimated area of industrial activity at site exposed to stormwater: 539 (acres) 1.2 Discharge Information Does this facility discharge stormwater into an MS4 4? ☐ Yes ⊠ No If yes, name of MS4 operator: Name(s) of water(s) that receive stormwater from your facility Rio Grande Are any of your discharges directly into any segmen nt of an "impaired" water?
-Yes 🔲 No If Yes, identify name of the impaired water (and seg gment, if applicable Middle Rio Grande Identify the pollutant(s) causing the impairment: $\underline{\mathbf{E}}$ temperature . coli, dissolved oxygen, PCBs in Fish Tissue, and For pollutants identified, which do you have reason n to believe will be present in your discharge? none For pollutants identified, which have a completed T sMDL?
-E. coli Do you discharge into a receiving water designated l as a Tier 2 (or Tier 2 5) water? \( \subseteq \text{Yes} \subseteq \text{No}
+Name of Facility: Double Eagle II Airport (DEII) Street: 7401 Atrisco Vista Boulevard NW City: Albuquerque State: NM ZIP Code: 87121 County or Similar Subdivision: Bernalillo County Permit Tracking Number: NMR053025 (all other operators have their own Permit Tracking Number, refer to Table 2) (if covered under a previous permit) Latitude/Longitude (Use one of three possible for mats, and specify method) Latitude: Longitude: 1. $\underline{35}$ $\underline{^{\circ}}$ $\underline{08}$ ' $\underline{42}$ " N (degrees, minutes, seconds) 1. $\underline{106}$ $\underline{^{\circ}}$ $\underline{47}$ ' $\underline{40}$ " W (degrees, minutes, seconds) $2{-}^{0}$ , (degrees, minutes, decimal) 2 o ' W (degrees, minutes, decimal) 3 o N (decimal) 3 o W (decimal) Method for determining latitude/longitude (check ☐ USGS topographic map (specify scale: ☐ Other (please specify): Double Eagle II Airport: ) Is the facility located in Indian Country?
+Y Is this facility considered a Federal Facility? ☐ Yes Estimated area of industrial activity at site exposed d to stormwater: 539 (acres) 1.2 Discharge Information Does this facility discharge stormwater into an MS 4? ☐ Yes ⊠ No If yes, name of MS4 operator: Name(s) of water(s) that receive stormwater from your facility Rio Grande Are any of your discharges directly into any segme ent of an "impaired" water?
+Yes 🔲 No If Yes, identify name of the impaired water (and se gment, if applicable) Middle Rio Grande Identify the pollutant(s) causing the impairment: Fish Tissue , and temperature E. coli, dissolved oxygen, PCBs in Fish Tissue, Mercury in For pollutants identified, which do you have reason n to believe will be present in your discharge? none For pollutants identified, which have a completed TMDL?
+E. coli Do you discharge into a receiving water designated d as a Tier 2 (or Tier 2.5) water? 🗌 Yes 🔀 No

 Are any of your stormwater discharges subject to effluent guidelines?
 Yes ⊠ No If Yes, which guidelines apply?
-Primary SIC Code or 2-letter Activity Code: 4522 refer to Table 1 (refe er to Appe ndix D of the MSG (P) Identify your applicable sector and subsector: Sector S - Air Transporta ation
+Primary SIC Code or 2-letter Activity Code: 4522 refer to Table 1 (reference) er to Appe ndix D of the MSGP) Identify your applicable sector and subsector: Sector S - Air Transporta ation